oneananda/Software-Architecture-Best-Practices/Software Architecture QA/Scalable Fault-Tolerant Cost-Effective Architecture/README.md

 Break down the application into microservices, each responsible for a specific business function (e.g., user management, product catalog, payment processing).
 This allows independent scaling and easier management.

+**Containerization and Orchestration:**

+Use Docker for containerization and Kubernetes (or AWS EKS/Azure AKS) for orchestrating the microservices.
+This provides portability and efficient resource usage.Containerization and Orchestration: Use Docker for containerization and Kubernetes (or AWS EKS/Azure AKS) for orchestrating the microservices.
+This provides portability and efficient resource usage.

+**Data Storage Options:**

+- Relational Database:
+Use a distributed database like Amazon Aurora Global Database or Google Cloud Spanner for transactional data, ensuring global consistency with multi-region replication.
+- NoSQL Database:
+Implement a NoSQL database like DynamoDB or Cosmos DB for handling user sessions, and other high-velocity data.
+Ensure that data is replicated across regions.
+- Cache Layer:
+Use a distributed cache like Redis or Memcached to store frequently accessed and infrequently updated data, reducing load on the databases and improving response times.

+Example: User session data, static pages, product catalog information